 An SPA is a web page that rewrites data for a user from web servers.
 It does not require reloading entire web pages every time.
 Since Vue allows changes to be made rapidly, it works exceptionally well with single-page applications.

-- Your priority is higher performance
+- Your priority is higher performance and speed

 Vue owing to its lightweight framework and smaller size gives faster speeds and high performance.
 So if you want to design applications that are lauded for their simplicity and high performance, Vue is the frontend framework to prefer.

 As discussed, out of Angular, Vue and React, the smallest and simplest front-end framework is Vue.js.
 It does not require a lot of space, the codes are compact, and most of its functionality comes from third-party solutions.

 Grammarly, a grammar editing tool that scans your text for spelling errors, punctuations, and other syntactic and grammatical errors, uses Vue.
 Used as a browser extension, mobile keyboard, and web app, Grammarly has a simple, functional design.

 9Gag, a social media platform hosting millions of users, also uses Vue for its front-end development needs.
 The site is a photo-based forum, sharing viral memes, videos, and news.
 It is a clean, sleek website and very convenient to use.

 Confused where to start?
 Don’t know how much it will cost?
 Wondering which platform to use for developing the website?
 We’ve got you covered.
 Let’s talk.

 When to Use Angular?